Rottweiler Dog Breed

 Working Rottweilers Versus Show Rottweilers

-In contrast, in the world of show dog competitions, the emphasis is largely on breeding to a certain appearance breed standard or conformation.
+In contrast, in show dog competitions, the emphasis is mainly on breeding to a specific appearance, breed standard, or conformation.

-You can take a look at the current official breed standard for the Rottweiler dog that is filed with the American Kennel Club (AKC) and governs all show dog competitions.
+You can look at the current official breed standard for the Rottweiler dog filed with the American Kennel Club (AKC), which governs all show dog competitions.

-Even a casual glance reveals that the breed standard is extremely detailed in every way.
+Even a casual glance reveals that the breed standard is highly detailed.
 Eyes, ears, tail, body, coat, expression – the dog that wins any show contests will be judged in large part based on appearance.

 Breeding for working dog temperament traits and breeding for show dog appearance traits can have very different results, as you might imagine.

-Sometimes when a dog breed line is bred too closely for specific appearance traits over all else, this is when genetic health issues can get coded into the breed line.
-When a dog is bred for temperament over appearance, this is often less likely to happen.
+Sometimes when a dog breed line is bred too closely for specific appearance traits over all else, genetic health issues can get coded into the breed line.
+This is often less likely when a dog is bred for temperament over appearance.

 However, you can find a healthy Rottweiler dog by working with any breeder that maintains detailed breeding records, completes all required and recommended health pre-tests, and offers an initial guarantee of health and proof of all required vaccinations.

-It is also very smart to meet the parent dogs yourself and interact with them.
-This will give you a very good insight into what your Rottweiler puppy will be like in both appearance and temperament when they grow up.
+Meeting and interacting with the parent dogs yourself is also brilliant.
+This will give you an excellent insight into what your Rottweiler puppy will be like in appearance and temperament when they grow up.

 Why Are Rottweilers So Expensive?

-Earlier here you learned that Rottweiler dogs are not legal to own in all geographic areas.
-And some insurers will not provide coverage or will increase the price of insurance for homes where a Rottweiler is part of the family.
+Earlier here, you learned that Rottweiler dogs are illegal to own in all geographic areas.
+And some insurers will not provide coverage or increase the rottweiler insurance price for homes where a Rottweiler is part of the family.

-This in turn drives up the price of Rottweiler dogs.
-Rottweilers can be more expensive to breed and insure, a cost that is passed along to the owners.
+This, in turn, drives up the Rottweiler price.
+Rottweilers can be more expensive to breed and insure, a cost passed to the owners.

-As CBS News reports, it is not uncommon to find breeders charging anywhere from $1,500 to $2,500 for a Rottweiler puppy.
+As CBS News reports, it is common to find breeders charging anywhere from $1,500 to $2,500 for a Rottweiler puppy.

 And this is just the initial cost to bring your Rottweiler puppy home.
-There are many more costs waiting for once your puppy comes home to stay.
+Many more costs are waiting for once your puppy comes home to stay.

-If you decide to purchase pet insurance, which is a smart choice for Rottweiler owners who may end up having to spend thousands on health insurance claims, this will also be more expensive.
+If you decide to purchase pet insurance, which is an intelligent choice for Rottweiler owners who may have to spend thousands on health insurance claims, this will also be more expensive.

-The Rottweiler is not recommended as a dog choice for inexperienced or first-time dog owners, but the popularity of this breed nationwide speaks for itself on how rarely this advice is heeded.
+The Rottweiler is not recommended as a dog choice for inexperienced or first-time dog owners.
+Still, the popularity of this breed nationwide speaks for itself on how rarely this advice is heeded.

-For this reason, it is smart to budget for a high-quality canine training program that starts in puppyhood and also for extra training in canine athletics or service work.
+For this reason, it is wise to budget for a high-quality canine training program that starts in puppyhood and extra training in canine athletics or service work.

 Why Choose a Rottweiler Dog?